Office Refurbishment in 2023

-The interest in refurbishments has been grown significantly in the last couple of years.
+The interest in office refurbishments has been grown significantly in the last couple of years.
 With hybrid working on the rise, companies are reconsidering the layout of their offices to create more collaborative spaces.
 In fact, a recent study by Microsoft showed that around 70% of staff want flexible working arrangements to continue.
 Additionally, 65% are looking for more team-based interaction.
 Companies are responding to this trend.
 Salesforce, for example, has decreased its desk space by 40% to create more collaborative team-focused areas.
-Our prediction for 2022 is that to attract and retain their staff, companies are looking for more collaborative and interactive, hybrid office designs, and reviewing among other things, the costs involved.
+Our prediction for 2022 is that to attract and retain their staff, companies will be looking for more collaborative and interactive, hybrid office designs, and reviewing among other things, the costs involved.
 Our experts have created this office refurbishment guide containing a step by step list of instructions to ensure your office refurbishment is as successful as possible.

 Download our Office Refurbishment Guide as a PDF by clicking here

 There are numerous reasons why an organisation will consider refurbishing their existing workplace, the space may not have had any attention in some time, a lease break or expiry may be looming or they may be growing as a business and need to make better use of their space.

 The office has evolved to a point where it is now viewed as an asset that can be instrumental in attracting and retaining the very best talent, the lifeblood of an organisation and as a result, more and more companies are investing in creating workplaces that staff want to work in.

 When you are tasked with an office refurbishment project, it can be daunting especially if it is your first time undertaking something like this.
 We hope this short office refurbishment guide provides logical step by step instructions to follow and proves useful.